 For example, our 2019 ERP Report reveals that SMBs use an average of seven full-time internal resources, and large enterprises use an average of 24 full-time internal resources.
 This does not necessarily mean that these people were committed 100% to the project.
 While some organizations may have had seven people spending half their time on the project, other organizations may have had 14 people spending a quarter of their time on the project.

-How to Control Costs
+How to Control ERP Project Costs

-There is a fine line between cutting costs to save money and undermining the success of an EPR project.
+There is a fine line between cutting costs to save money and undermining the success of an ERP project.
 Cuts to ERP budgets that look good on paper can have disastrous consequences in the long-term.

 Here are a few tips to help you control project costs without cutting essential activities: